Hagar-Ali-Fadlallah/Creating-website-with-static-content-on-different-Linux-platform/README.md

-Here's Ansible playbook for a static website using HTML which you can run in redhat or ubuntu nodes.
+Here's Ansible playbook for a static website using HTML which created on EC2 AWS instances which you can run in redhat or ubuntu nodes.

 Kindly Note that: